Show your non stick essentials the love they deserve.

 Even with proper care and storage, your non stick pan will eventually start to show its age.
 And while a little discoloration here and there is normal, coating that’s severely discolored, scratched, and/or peeling definitely is not.
 In addition to your pan being less non stick, you risk tiny bits of non stick coating getting into your food.
 Make sure to check your pan regularly, and replace it when it starts to show extensive damage.

-While your Enameled Cast Iron, Carbon Steel, and Stainless Clad Cookware can last lifetime(s), Non Stick is a different beast.
+While your enameled cast iron, carbon steel, and stainless clad cookware can last for a lifetime(s), non stick is a different beast.
 It’s pretty easy to tell when the time has come to replace your pan—if it’s no longer doing its job (i.e., preventing food from sticking) and/or if the coating is visibly peeling, it’s time to make the switch.
-In some cases, however, you might be able to restore your pan’s Non Stick ability—here are two methods to try before tossing your pan out for good.
+In some cases, however, you might be able to restore your pan’s non stick ability—here are two methods to try before replacing your pan.

 Cooking with non stick should be incredibly easy and accessible for everyone, and the same goes for maintaining it.
 The most important thing to remember is to treat your non stick gently, regardless of who makes it.
 Our advice is to buy the highest quality non stick you possibly can, and then avoid blasting it with high heat, running it through the dishwasher, and subjecting it to abrasive tools and cleaners.
 It’ll pay you back in dividends.

-On that note, Made In’s Non Stick Collection is constructed from our Award-Winning 5-ply Stainless Clad, which is then coated with two layers of professional-grade Non Stick.
+On that note, our Non Stick Collection is constructed from our Award-Winning 5-ply Stainless Clad, which is then coated with two layers of professional-grade Non Stick.
 Loved by chefs and home cooks alike, the collection comprises some of the most durable and high-performing non stick pans you can find.